CodeLinaro-mirror/yocto-mirrors_gitlab_kleidi_kleidicv/doc/platform-support.md

 A released version of KleidiCV shall be tested for correctness and performance on a Tier 1 platform.

-At present the only Tier 1 platform is Android on Samsung Galaxy S22 or Google Pixel 8 with an up-to-date operating system.
-Applications must be built with Android NDK r26d or later.
+At present the only Tier 1 platform is Android on Samsung Galaxy S22 with an up-to-date operating system, where applications are built with Android NDK r26d.

 ## Tier 2